SamanFekri/Smail/readme.md

 because its homework of IE course and all of it made in 2 days.

 - why is so ugly?
-because TA of this lesson make HTML, CSS and we just must build backend of project.
+because TA of this lesson make HTML, CSS and I just build backend of project.

 # Laravel PHP Framework